Hassan Sheikh Mohamud

-In April 2013, Hassan was named in the Time 100, Time magazine's annual list of the 100 most influential people in the world.
-His efforts at advancing national reconciliation, anti-corruption measures, and socio-economic and security sector reforms in Somalia were cited as reasons for the selection.
-He was born in Jalalaqsi, an agricultural town situated in central Hiran in present-day Somalia, during the trusteeship period, and comes from a middle-class background.
-Hassan is married to Qamar Ali Omar and has seven children.

-Education
+Hassan Sheikh Mohamud (Somali: Xasan Sheekh Maxamuud; حسن شيخ محمود; born 29 November 1955) is a Somali politician serving as the president of Somalia since 15 May 2022.
+He previously held the office from 2012 to 2017.

+Hassan was previously a university professor and dean at SIMAD University, which he co-founded.
+During 2012 he was elected President of the Transitional Federal Government (TFG).
+Time magazine placed him on an annual list of the 100 most influential people in the world in 2013.
+During 2014 he controversially welcomed the entry of Ethiopian troops into the African Union mission in the wake of the 2006 invasion.
+His first administration faced serious criticism for rampant corruption, media restrictions and abuse of power.

+After losing power in 2017, he became the founder and current chairman of the Union for Peace and Development Party.
+He was indirectly elected as President of the Federal Republic of Somalia on 15 May 2022.

+Early life and education

-Hassan was born in his hometown of Jalalaqsi.
-He attended primary and secondary schools in his hometown Jalalaqsi.
-He later moved to Somalia's capital Mogadishu in 1978, where he studied for three years at the local Somali National University.
+Hassan was born in Jalalaqsi in the central region of Hiiraan.
+From a very poor background, his father is from the Abgaal clan and a mother from the Hawadle clan.
+Hassan attended primary and secondary schools in his hometown.
+He later moved to the capital Mogadishu in 1978, where he studied for three years at the local Politicnique Institute.
 In 1981, he earned an undergraduate diploma in technology from the institution.

-In 1986, Hassan journeyed to India and began attending Bhopal University (now Barkatullah University).
-There, he completed a master's degree in technical education in 1988.
+In 1986, Hassan journeyed to India and began attending Bhopal University (now Barkatullah University) where he completed a master's degree in technical education in 1988.
 Hassan is also a graduate of Eastern Mennonite University's Summer Peacebuilding Institute based in Harrisonburg, Virginia.
 In 2001, he completed three of the SPI's intensive courses, studying mediation, trauma healing, and designing learner-centered trainings.
+Hassan is married to Qamar Ali Omar and has seven children.

 Following his second term election for the presidency of Somalia, the University for Peace revealed that Hassan is a Ph.D. candidate at the university.
-In October 2022, the presidency announced that Hassan defended his doctoral dissertation in Peace, Governance and Development, becoming the first sitting Somali president to do so.
+In October 2022, the presidency announced that Hassan defended his doctoral dissertation in Peace, Governance and Development, the first sitting Somali president to do so.